 - Johnnetta B. Cole

-All prospective volunteers are required to complete a written application.
+All prospective volunteers are required to complete a an application.

 Court Referred Community Service Volunteer

-All prospective Court Referred Community Service volunteers are required to complete the following forms
+All prospective Court Referred Community Service volunteers are required to complete the following:

 - Court Referred Community Service Volunteer Participation Agreement

-Bring both forms with you and your court documents to your assigned site and submit to supervisor prior to beginning volunteer assignment.
+Bring form Court Referred with you and your court documents to your assigned site and submit to supervisor prior to beginning volunteer assignment.

 What if I want to help in my own community?